RedShark News - Video technology news and analysis

 The original Blackmagic Design Pocket Cinema Camera ushered in a new era of highly mobile cinematography

-The aspirational aspect of the BMPCC was another lure.
+The camera's reputation was part of its appeal.
 Owners and prospective buyers had often heard about how it could intercut with far more expensive cameras.
 It started to gain a reputation as a 'micro Alexa'.
-Now whether or not you agree with the assertion behind that reputation is neither here nor there.
+Now, whether or not you agree with the assertion behind that reputation is neither here nor there.
 The fact is that it gave owners an aspirational view of their ownership of the camera.
 Most of them would never touch an Alexa in their lives.
-But when they went out filming with the BMPCC they did so with that little voice in the back of their head saying "hey, I'm using a mini sized Alexa here", and that made them feel good!
+But when they went out filming with the BMPCC they did so with that little voice in the back of their head saying "hey, I'm using a mini-sized Alexa here", and that made them feel good!

-Clearly the BMPCC isn't really an Alexa Lite.
-But as I mentioned earlier, it was good enough to cut in with that camera in many ways, and as Rodney Charters has pointed out in interviews, if you hand a colourist footage from the BMPCC they won't freak out like they would if you'd have handed over something from a GoPro or an H264 Rec.709 based camera.
+Clearly, the BMPCC isn't really an Alexa Lite.
+But as I mentioned earlier, it was good enough to cut in with that camera in many ways, and as Rodney Charters has pointed out in interviews, if you hand a colorist footage from the BMPCC they won't freak out like they would if you'd handed over something from a GoPro or an H.264 Rec.709 based camera.
 They know they can make the cameras match up very closely.

-In fact the BMPCC's resputation is one reason why its price went up on the used market rather than down as the years went on.
+In fact, the BMPCC's reputation is one reason why its price went up on the used market rather than down as the years went on.
 It is still a desirable camera to own now even as 4K starts to take over.

 The rear LCD was difficult to see in daylight, so it was essential to use an external monitor.
 Audio too, was not exactly stellar.
 To record audio decently required a good external pre-amp, but ideally off-camera sound recording was the best way to go.

-All of this meant that a fully rigged up BMPCC was no longer pocket sized, and could be quite unwieldy to use.
+All of this meant that a fully rigged-up BMPCC was no longer pocket sized, and could be quite unwieldy to use.
 And yet people still used it, including myself, and loved it for the simple reason that no other camera in its price range, or indeed many times above it, could come close to the type of organic film like picture that it produced.
-I do not think I ever got back once from a shoot and be disappointed with the footage taken with the BMPCC.
-In fact even on some of the duller corporate videos I shot using it I actually looked forward to seeing what I had filmed!
+I do not think I ever came back from a shoot disappointed with the footage taken with the BMPCC.
+In fact, even on some of the duller corporate videos I shot using it I actually looked forward to seeing what I had filmed!

-Another factor was the sensor size, which although the camera was designed with an MFT lens mount, the sensor was closer to S16 in dimensions.
+Another factor was the sensor size, which although the camera was designed with an MFT lens mount, the sensor was closer to Super 16 in dimensions.
 As a result, even MFT lenses suffered from a crop factor.
-I opted to get a Metabones Speed Booster for mine, which allowed me to use EF lenses and obtain a wider FOV.
+I opted to get a Metabones Speed Booster for mine, which allowed me to use EF lenses and obtain a wider field of view.
 But this sensor size also allowed some users to reinvigorate their S16mm lens collections, enabling the use of a number of classic lenses.

-Rigging could be unweildy, but the final picture quality was always worth it
+Rigging could be unwieldy, but the final picture quality was always worth it

 Love is a strong word, but that’s exactly how a lot of users felt about their BMPCCs.
 It stirs up a similar emotional response to the way that photographers remember their old film cameras fondly.

-With the design of the BMPCC body resembling something Dieter Rams (renowned industrial designer at Braun) would be proud of, the camera took on a very minimalist, yet classic look.
+With the design of the BMPCC body resembling something Dieter Rams (chief of design at Braun) would be proud of, the camera took on a very minimalist, yet classic look.
 The BMPCC had a very identifiable, almost iconic look.
-This not something you could say about many other video cameras.
+This is not something you could say about many other video cameras.

 The Pocket Cinema Camera had soul.
 Many classic designs that are beloved of people have their Achilles heels, their imperfections.
 The BMPCC is no exception to this.
 It could be awkward to work with, had terrible battery life, had no slow motion abilities, and had noisy audio.
 And yet it is possibly one of the most brilliant video cameras ever designed.